datastax/cassandra-data-apis/graphql/README.md

 ### Path Layout

-By default, this is how the server paths are structured:
+By default, the server paths are structured to provide:

-* `/graphql-playground`: Provides an interactive playground to explore your GraphQL APIs.
+* `/graphql-playground`: An interactive playground to explore your GraphQL APIs.
-* `/graphql-schema`: Provides an API for exploring and creating schema, in database terminology this is know as: Data Definition Language (DDL).
+* `/graphql-schema`: An API for exploring and creating schema, in database terminology this is know as: Data Definition Language (DDL).
 In Cassandra these are the queries used to create, modify, drop keyspaces and tables e.g. `CREATE KEYSPACE ...`, `CREATE TABLE ...`, `DROP TABLE ...`.
-* `/graphql/<keyspace>`: Provides an API for querying and modifying your Cassandra tables using GraphQL fields.
+* `/graphql/<keyspace>`: An API for querying and modifying your Cassandra tables using GraphQL fields.

 #### Keyspaces

 For each keyspace created in your Cassandra schema, a new path is created under the root `graphql-path` (default is: `/graphql`).
-For example, a path `/graphql/library` would created for the `library` keyspace when it is added to the Cassandra schema.
+For example, a path `/graphql/library` is created for the `library` keyspace when it is added to the Cassandra schema.

 **Tip:** If your application wants to focus on a single keyspace, then the